-Even for teams that aren’t judged by AUM, their work performance does affect the firm’s profitability that is derived from the revenue of assets managed.
+Even for teams not judged by total assets, their work performance does affect the firm’s profitability that is derived from the revenue of assets managed.

 In short, beneath the surface of AUM lurks a lot of risk.

 Wealth and asset management firms that pride themselves on high AUM could have the rug pulled out from under their feet.
 All it takes one or a few high-net-worth investors to take their assets elsewhere.

-Some financial institutions rely on a handful of large investors for cash flow.
+Some firms rely on a handful of large investors for cash flow.
 Let’s say there is a fund supported by 5 investors each with $100 million, and then one backs out.
 AUM now drops 20%, and revenue falls similarly.
 Are these firms prepared for such risk?